Codestian/HomeAssistantMC/docs/guide/README.md

 ## How it works

 HomeAssistantMC connects to Home Assistant via the [WebSocket API](https://developers.home-assistant.io/docs/api/websocket/) with an access token.
-It subscribes to the event bus and listens to any entity state changes.
+It subscribes to the event bus and listens for any entity state changes.
 Essentially, Minecraft becomes a websocket client of Home Asssitant.

 ## Why not...?